Nick Noonan: San Francisco Giants

 Noonan attended Francis W. Parker School in San Diego, California.
 He was named to the Aflac All-American West team.
 The Giants selected Noonan with their first round pick, 32nd overall, of the 2007 MLB Draft.
 He signed for $1 million, bypassing a commitment to attend Clemson University.

 After the 2012 season, the Giants added Noonan to their 40-man roster.

 Noonan was added to the Giants' Opening Day 25-man roster just prior to the 2013 season.
 He had his first MLB at bat on April 3, 2013 against the Los Angeles Dodgers in Dodger Stadium.
 In the top of the 9th inning, he grounded out to the 2nd baseman to end the inning.
 Noonan would go on to hit for an average of .219 in a limited number of plate appearances (111) in 62 games.

-Noonan was designated for assignment on July 25, 2014.
+Noonan was designated for assignment by San Francisco on July 25, 2014, without having appeared for the team on the year.
+He cleared waivers and was sent outright to the Triple-A Fresno Grizzlies on August 3.

 New York Yankees

-He signed a minor league deal with the New York Yankees before the 2015 season.
+On December 15, 2014, Noonan signed a minor league contract with the New York Yankees.
+In 67 appearances for the Triple-A Scranton/Wilkes-Barre RailRiders, he batted .262/.308/.328 with one home run, 26 RBI, and one stolen base.
+Noonan was released by the Yankees organization on July 20, 2015.

-Second stint with Giants
+San Francisco Giants (second stint)

-He was released in July, and signed a minor league deal with the Giants on August 6.
-The Giants promoted Noonan to the major leagues on September 1.
+On August 6, 2015, Noonan signed a minor league contract with the San Francisco Giants organization.
+On September 1, the Giants selected Noonan's contract, adding him to their active roster.
 Noonan hit his first major league home run on September 30.
+In 14 appearances for San Francisco, he went 2-for-22 (.091) with one home run and three RBI.
+On October 15, Noonan was removed from the 40-man roster and sent outright to the Triple-A Sacramento River Cats; he subsequently rejected the assignment and elected free agency.

 San Diego Padres

-Noonan signed with the San Diego Padres organization for the 2016 season.
-After playing for the El Paso Chihuahuas, the Padres promoted Noonan to the major leagues on August 10, fulfilling his childhood dream to play for the Padres.
+On February 8, 2016, Noonan signed a minor league contract with the San Diego Padres organization.
+After playing for the Triple-A El Paso Chihuahuas, the Padres promoted Noonan to the major leagues on August 10, fulfilling his childhood dream to play for the Padres.
+In seven appearances for San Diego, he went 3-for-18 (.167) with one RBI.
+Noonan was designated for assignment by the Padres on September 21.
+He cleared waivers and was sent outright to El Paso on September 28.

 Milwaukee Brewers

-On February 14, 2017, Noonan signed a minor league contract with the Milwaukee Brewers.
-He was assigned to the Triple-A Colorado Springs Sky Sox.
+On February 14, 2017, Noonan signed a minor league contract with the Milwaukee Brewers organization.
+Noonan was assigned to the Triple-A Colorado Springs Sky Sox to begin the regular season.